hyperspy/hyperspy/doc/user_guide/install.rst

 :ref:`HyperSpy Bundle <hyperspy-bundle>`, which is available on Windows, MacOS and Linux.

-Alternatively, hyperspy can be installed in an existing python distribution, read the :ref:`conda installation <anaconda-install>` and :ref:`pip installation<install-with-pip>` sections for instructions.
+Alternatively, HyperSpy can be installed in an existing python distribution, read the :ref:`conda installation <anaconda-install>` and :ref:`pip installation<install-with-pip>` sections for instructions.